The Hunchback of Notre Dame (musical): United States (2015)

-On May 15, 2015, it was announced that the Paper Mill cast would be releasing a cast recording of the show.
-Recorded on September 28–30 at Avatar Studios,"Michael Arden, Patrick Page, and More Record Hunchback of Notre Dame Cast Album". theatermania.com. the album features a 25-piece orchestra, with a 32-strong choir.
+Paper Mill cast released a cast recording of the show.
+Recorded at Avatar Studios, the album features a 25-piece orchestra, with a 32-strong choir.
 The recording was released by Ghostlight Records in January 2016.
 The cast album was released to critical and commercial acclaim.
 It debuted at number one on Billboard's Cast Albums chart upon its release, thereby ending the 17-week run of Hamilton on this list.

-German (2017)
+Germany (2017)

-A German cast album was recorded in 2017.
+A second German-language cast album was released in September 2017.
 M1 Musical wrote that from the first notes of Olim in the German recording, the reviewer was given goosebumps; they ultimately deemed it a "masterpiece – the diamond in the CD shelf."

+Austria (2023)

+The first complete live recording performed in German by the original Vienna cast was released in December 2023.